Aarthi-G2002/RESUME_PROJECT1/README.md

-# RESUME_PROJECT1
+Resume
-A responsive and modern resume website showcasing skills, projects, and experience.
+This project is a fully responsive resume website built using HTML, CSS, and JavaScript.
+It features a clean and modern design, making it easy to showcase professional details effectively.
+The website includes sections for personal information, skills, projects, certifications, and contact details.
+It is optimized for better readability and user experience on all devices.
+The project is hosted using GitHub Pages, allowing easy access and sharing.